What is a “Conditional Resident?”

 Where do I get the forms and where do I file them?

-You can download the I-751 form from the USCIS website.
-You send the forms directly to an USCIS office in the United States indicated on the form along with a U.S. dollar money order for filing fee.
+You can download Form I-751 from the USCIS website.
+Send the completed form directly to a USCIS office in the United States as indicated on the form, along with a U.S. dollar money order to pay the filing fee.
 The Embassy and Consulates cannot accept the form.

 Can I file a Form I-751 from Japan?

-Yes, you may mail the Form I-751 from Japan by mailing it to USCIS in the United States.
+Yes, you may mail the Form I-751 from Japan to USCIS in the United States.

 I have conditional status and my Green Card has expired.
 Can I still go back to the United States?

-If you filed your I-751 form and received a notice of extension from the USCIS, you can return to the United States with an expired Green Card.
+If you filed your I-751 and received a notice of extension from USCIS, you can return to the United States with an expired Green Card.
 You will need to carry both the expired card and the USCIS notice.
-The notice is normally valid for 18 months.
-You must return to the United States within one year of your last departure or within the validation of the notice, whichever is shorter.
+The Form I-797 (Notice of Action) extends the validity of the card for a specified length of time.
+You must return to the United States within one year of your last departure or within the validity of the notice, whichever is shorter.

-I am spouse of military service member with conditional status card.
+I am a spouse of a military service member with a Conditional Permanent Resident Card.
 My Green Card expired.
-Can I still return to the U.S.?
+Can I still return to the United States?